yegor256/blog/_drafts/notes.md

 usually take weeks or months of discussions, between the company and investors.
-In reality, an investor says: "I will put $500,000 to the bank account of the company and the company prints 300,000 more shares of stock for me, _terms and conditions of which my lawyer will now start discussing with you_."
+In reality, an investor says: "I will put $500,000 to the bank account of the company and the company prints 300,000 more shares of stock for me, _terms and conditions of which my lawyer will discuss with you_."

 If we're talking about $500K, you will have no problem meeting that lawyers.
 However, if it's just $25K...
 To make life easier for smaller investments,